connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 ![perf report output](../perf-report-1.png)

 Reading this output isn't too complex.
-The first column displays a percentage of some sort, probably percentage of runtime.
-The last column shows the symbol name, which without knowing what a symbol is, we can clearly see that it contains the names of various functions and memory addresses.
+The first column displays a percentage of execution spent in the function.
+The last column shows the symbol name, which is either the actual name of a function or a memory address.

 Does this profile make sense?

 The second line looks like it belongs.
 We'd expect decoding the next interlaced row to be the bulk of the time in a benchmark where we loop over the rows of a PNG file. [`image-rs/png` uses `#![forbid(unsafe)]`](https://github.com/image-rs/image-png/pull/336), which means that unless they're using an external crate, they likely don't use handwritten SIMD intrinsics to decode [PNG filters](https://www.w3.org/TR/PNG-Filters.html).
 LLVM _can_ do ok autovectorizing sometimes, but in general one would expect the equivalent higher level code to not be as fast.
+It makes sense that this might be a bit slow.

 So we expect that most of the time would be spent in `png::decoder::Reader<R>::next_raw_interlaced_row`, but what about `miniz_oxide::inflate::core::transfer`?

 From the name it's clear that this is coming from the DEFLATE library that `image-rs/png` relies on.
-It sounds like all it's doing is transferring from one buffer to another.
-How can that take 30% of our runtime?
-Let's look at the implementation in `miniz_oxide`
+It sounds like all it's doing is transferring data from one buffer to another.
+If we look at the implementation in `miniz_oxide`, we can see that's exactly what it's doing:

 ```rs
 #[inline]